 How To Install Bifold Door Hinges

 Bi-folding doors allow us a means of opening out an interior.
 They don’t take up too much room, as they’re able to collapse in on themselves, and each panel is tethered to a rail so that the door doesn’t swing outward – which, when you’re installing a particularly large door, is welcome.
-With the help of a folding door, it’s possible to create space from almost nowhere – which is why they’re now found in homes across the country.
+With the help of a folding door and some folding door hinges, it’s possible to create space from almost nowhere – which is why they’re now found in homes across the country.

-Let’s go through the process, step by step.
+Let’s go through the process, step by step of how to put hinges on bifold doors.
 Before starting, you’ll want to be sure that your door has been properly painted or varnished – as doing this after the doors have been hung is sure to cause a headache.

 Mark your hinges

 You’ll want to mark the space where your bi fold door hinges are going to sit before proceeding.
 With a pencil, make a mark eleven inches from the bottom of the first panel, on the jamb side (the one that meets the frame).
 Next, make a mark seven inches from the top, and then another at the point exactly midway between the existing marks.
 Finally, repeat the procedure for the remaining panels.

 If you’re replacing existing hinges, then this step will be easier – just be sure that your new hinges match the space left by the old ones.